 According to Morningstar, the emerging market index should significantly outperform US securities.

-Right now, most global indexes operate with a 60% weighting in USA.
-It shall be interesting to see if this changes within the next 10 years.
+Right now, most global indexes operate with a 60% weighting in the USA.
+It should be interesting to see if these changes continue within the next 10 years.

 Source: Morningstar Markets Observer.

-So, the takeaway is that you should accept that stocks go up and down.
+So, the takeaway is you should accept that stocks go up and down.
 You should also see this correction as a test for how your portfolio looks like and how much stress you can handle.
-If you felt that you barerly could cope with it, I suggest lowering the risk.
+If you feel that you could barely cope with it, I suggest lowering the risk.
 What we saw now wasn’t really something crazy.
 Within the next decade, we will see a greater fall and then you better be prepared.

 How did you respond?
 What happened inside your head?
-Please tell me, and focus on your negative aspects more than your positive.
+Let me know, and focus on the negative aspects more than your positive.
 That’s how we all learn from each other.
 Thanks!